 Winston is already working toward his mission of improving access to physical activity.

-As coordinator of the Oregon State Multiple Sclerosis Exercise Program, he leads undergraduate student volunteers as they assist individuals with MS engage in physical activity.
+As coordinator of the Oregon State Adaptive Exercise Clinic, he leads undergraduate student volunteers as they assist adults with conditions such as multiple sclerosis, amyotrophic lateral sclerosis, Parkinson’s and other disabilities to engage in physical activity.

 This summer, Winston also worked as a personal aide for Aidan Stroppel, who experiences epilepsy and is the son of CPHHS Marketing and Communications Director Kathryn Stroppel.